markscheel/arXiv-Collaborators/README.md

 authors who have multiple names on the arxiv. `affiliations` is for associating people with institutions.
 These will be dependent on your use-case and could easily be factored out into a separate file for added flexibility.

+## NSF COA Template Excel file
+It seems that the NSF website is fairly picky about the exact formatting.
+As a result, I've had to use Excel (Office 365 seems to work), but Apple Numbers doesn't save the Excel file in quite the right format for some reason.